0x7ffc/0x7ffc.github.io/_posts/2018-04-23-fenwick-trees.md

 Of course the easiest way to do this is just run a for loop on the sequence and query each of the array locations.
 And the worst case would be a query on the entire array which is O(N) and that's a big no-no.

-And the next easy step is to memorise more information by doing some pre computation, for example by computing prefix sums:
+And the next easy step is to memorize more information by doing some pre computation, for example by computing prefix sums:

 ```
 [2 4 1 5  6  7  7 ]